JStoffey/PassTheAce/README.md

 ## Card Details
 Suits have no importance in this game. <br />
 Ascending Order: <br />
+K - A king is considered a 'safe' card. <br />
 2 <br />
 3 <br />
 4 <br />